chrisdaaz/samvera-staticweb/README.md

 *Link a repository collection to the Jekyll website*

-In this exercise, we'll use the Jekyll site as a separate front-end to collection of materials in a Samvera repository.
+In this exercise, we'll use the Jekyll site as a separate front-end to a collection of materials in a Samvera repository.
 This will give users and stakeholders of the repository's collection more options when presenting their content to the world, without the need to alter or enhance the repository's user interface.

 We'll imagine that conference presenters uploaded their presentations to the repository, which were then organized in a [collection](https://nurax-dev.curationexperts.com/collections/z603qx59p).
 The collection contains two papers and two posters.
 I have already created Markdown files for the papers in the Jekyll site, which are contained in the `_papers` directory.